DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.2/deploy/static/provider/cloud/deploy.yaml
     ```

+    > [!NOTE]
-    > Note: The version will probably change after the publication of our documentation so please refer to the actual [documentation](https://kubernetes.github.io/ingress-nginx/deploy/#azure)!
+    > The version will probably change after the publication of our documentation so please refer to the actual [documentation](https://kubernetes.github.io/ingress-nginx/deploy/#azure)!

 2. Get the Ingress controller external IP address (it will appear 80 seconds or so after the resource application above):